-- PTL was founded by Jim and Tammy Faye Bakker, the original TBN founders, but their scandals in The Eighties brought it down.
+- PTL was founded by Jim and Tammy Faye Bakker, the original TBN founders, but their scandals in The '80s brought it down.

-- Christian Broadcasting Network (CBN) was a friendly rival — Pat Robertson's The 700 Club aired on both channels — but that channel eventually switched to mostly-secular programming and is now known as ABC Family.
+- Christian Broadcasting Network (CBN) was a friendly rival — Pat Robertson's The 700 Club aired on both channels — but that channel eventually switched to mostly-secular programming, got bought and sold a couple of times, and is now known as Freeform.

-- Odyssey made a similar switch to secular shows and became The Hallmark Channel at the Turn of the Millennium.
+- Odyssey, a channel formed from the merger of two smaller nets, made a similar switch to secular shows (at first as a joint venture between Hallmark and The Jim Henson Company) and eventually became The Hallmark Channel at the Turn of the Millennium.

-- Telethon: Afternoon-long "Praise-a-thons" in the spring and fall and smaller "Macedonian Calls" during the summer.
+- Telethon: Ten-day/afternoon-long "Praise-a-thons" in the spring and fall, and smaller-scale "Macedonian Calls" during the summer.
 Similar fundraising pitches turn up when Paul Crouch says God told him to start one.

 - Uncanny Valley Makeup: Jan Crouch, a particularly notorious case◊.
 Allegedly, Jan Crouch and Tammy Faye Bakker didn't like each other when the Bakkers worked at TBN, with makeup being just one of the ways they tried to compete with each other.

-- Un-Person: The network's founders, Jim and Tammy Faye Bakker, due to their fall from grace in The Eighties (see the Trivia page for more).
+- Un-person: The network's founders, Jim and Tammy Faye Bakker, due to their fall from grace in The '80s (see the Trivia page for more).

 - Before the PTL scandal; much of this began when Paul Crouch (who had once been Jim Bakker's youth pastor in Minnesota) and Jim Bakker had an unspecified falling-out shortly after TBN launched that resulted in the Bakkers leaving to strike out on their own.